SrYanCarlo/SrYanCarlo/README.md

 - 🤔 In what are you interested?
 In web and mobile development, and possibly a remote internship
 - 📚 What you do currently learning?
 JavaScript and React
 - 🎓 What is your programming skill level?
 Beginner
-- 🤝 You are intending to collaborate?
+- 🤝 Are you intending to collaborate?
 Yes, in web projects
 - ✉️ How do I reach you?
 Via my email (yancarlodc@gmail.com)